alanzheng88/Food2Go/README.md

 6. Click on Shopping Cart link on the top right
 7. Change the quantity and notice the price change
 8. Click Checkout at the bottom
-9. Enter in your address and payment information and Click Place Order at the bottom
+9. Enter in your address, phone number and payment information and Click Place Order at the bottom
 10. Click on the Order to view order detail

+### Ordering Foods from multiple restaurants
+1. Click on Browse Food
+2. Add Sashimi and Unagi to shopping cart
+3. Click on Shopping Cart
+4. Click on checkout
+5. Enter in your address, phone number and payment information and Click Place Order at the bottom
+6. Click on the user orders page to view order detail
+7. Two orders are created for each restaurant.

 ### Social Network
 1. Links to Facebook, Twitter, email available at bottom right